 Which other gardens can you visit and find yourself walking leisurely from one country to another?
 Biddulph Grange is that garden.
 Of course, all gardens in modern times are a journey across continents.
 Even our most pedestrian suburban plots probably have several international guests.
 Rudbeckia […]

 How can we add more hours to the day?
 A question I keep posing to myself regularly at the moment – the answer, of course, impossible.

+How does your garden grow?
+Full of spontaneous plant purchases?
 Despite not having my own garden at the moment, I’m still dabbling with plants and produce in my poor parents’ outdoor space.
 They’re inundated with plant pots, and I’ve only gone and picked up even […]